c19witness/uk-covid19-inquiry/2023-10-03_module-2/2_Statement_by_Lead_Counsel_to_the_Inquiry.rst

 "The overall phases of our plan to respond ... are:

-"Contain: detect early cases, follow up close contacts, and prevent the disease taking hold in this country for as long is reasonably possible.
+"Contain: detect early cases, follow up :outline:`close contact`s, and prevent the disease taking hold in this country for as long is reasonably possible.

 "Delay: slow the spread in this country, if it does take hold, lowering the peak impact and pushing it away from the winter season."